-Director of the Centre for Public Health and Reader in Substance Use Epidemiology
+Director of Public Health Institute and Reader in Substance Use Epidemiology

 areas of expertise